THE PLAN A INTERVENTION

 Plan A is grounded in the entertainment-education model.
 Entertainment-education is a process of creating and implementing an entertainment program to increase knowledge, change attitudes, and change behaviors among a target audience regarding a social or health issue.
 What makes entertainment-education powerful is that pro-health messages are a central component of the production yet there is no compromise in entertainment value.
 This approach draws audiences into the storylines and characters who deliver health messages and model healthy behaviors.

-In 2013, there were 277,749 births to women under 20 in the U.S. Older teens age 18-19 account for a large majority of teen births.
-The U.S. Office of Adolescent Health has identified interventions designed for older adolescents (18-19) as a gap in the available evidence-based teen pregnancy prevention programs.
+In 2013, there were 277,749 births to women under 20 in the U.S. Older teens age 18-19 account for a large majority of teen births, most of which are unplanned.
+The Office of Population Affairs had identified interventions designed for older adolescents (18-19) as a gap in the available evidence-based teen pregnancy prevention programs.
 Further, African-American and Latina young women experience the highest rates of unplanned pregnancies and STIs.
 Plan A was designed specifically for these groups.
-However, a 2018 study found that Plan A has very high acceptability among a wide audience of clinic clients in terms of race, ethnicity, and age.
+However, a 2018 study found that Plan A has very high acceptability among a wide range of young women in terms of race/ethnicity, and age.

-Plan A was developed by Sentient Research, Inc. using an iterative process involving multiple rounds of development and intensive input from geographically diverse target audience members and clinic staff.
+Plan A was developed by Sentient Research using an iterative process involving multiple rounds of development and intensive input from geographically diverse target audience members and reproductive health clinic staff.
 In addition, four experts in reproductive health provided regular feedback on storylines and script drafts to ensure medical accuracy as well as age and cultural appropriateness.
 An article detailing the program’s development was published in Health Promotion Practice in 2018.

 PLAN A COMPONENTS